cjatkinson/chris-jest-demo/README.md

 This is a Jest demo implementation by [Chris Atkinson](mailto:cjatkinson19@gmail.com).

-The framework showscases some simple Jest unit testing patterns.
+The framework showcases some simple Jest unit testing patterns.

 ## Installation